-As a general rule, the Financial Aid Office awards financial aid to students on a weekly basis beginning in June and continuously throughout the academic year.
-Since some aid programs have limited funding, and to ensure full consideration of all the various aid programs, NWTC has a priority date of July 15.
+As a general rule, the Financial Aid Office awards financial aid to students on a weekly basis beginning in spring and continuously throughout the academic year.
+Since some aid programs have limited funding, and to ensure full consideration of all the various aid programs, NWTC has a priority date of March 15.
 The priority date is not a deadline.
 The Financial Aid Office recommends that you complete your FAFSA application and submit all requested documentation by this date.
 A completed aid application does not, however, guarantee that all aid programs will be offered to you.

 Please note, to be eligible for financial aid you will need to be accepted into a degree program.

 FSA (Federal Student Aid) ID

 Beginning May 2015, the Department of Education replaced the FSA PIN with the FSA ID.
 This username and password must be used to log into secure Department of Education websites.

 Students and parents should each apply for an ID and password before filing the FAFSA.

 Dependent Students are required to submit parental information on the FAFSA.
 If you meet one of the following criteria, you are independent:

 - You are or will be 24 by December 31